smithblack-0/WorkflowForge/docs/ZCP.md

 The Zone Control Protocol (ZCP) is the Intermediate Representation used to encode flow control graphs before compilation to bytecode for the TTFA backend.
 ZCP represents AI workflows as mathematically well-defined directed graphs with specific properties that enable efficient compilation and execution.

+## Notes on status

+The ZCP documentation is most likely to become out of date, as it is what is used to couple the frontend and the backend.
+Be wary of this; while making changes between them it is possible this may become out of date accidentally.

 ## Graph Theory Foundation

 ### Directed Cyclic IO Graphs (DCG-IO)